FDio/csit/docs/report/introduction/methodology_terminology.rst

   methodology contains other parts, whose performance is either already established, or not affecting the benchmarking result.
-- **Bi-directional throughput tests**: involve packets/frames flowing in both transmit and receive directions over every tested interface of SUT/DUT.
+- **Bi-directional throughput tests**: involve packets/frames flowing in both east-west and west-east directions over every tested interface of SUT/DUT.
 Packet flow metrics are measured per direction, and can be reported as aggregate for both directions (i.e. throughput) and/or separately for each measured direction (i.e. latency).
 In most cases bi-directional tests use the same (symmetric) load in both directions.
-- **Uni-directional throughput tests**: involve packets/frames flowing in only one direction, i.e. either transmit or receive direction, over every tested interface of SUT/DUT.
+- **Uni-directional throughput tests**: involve packets/frames flowing in only one direction, i.e. either east-west or west-east direction, over every tested interface of SUT/DUT.
 Packet flow metrics are measured and are reported for measured direction.
 - **Packet Loss Ratio (PLR)**: ratio of packets received relative to packets